haf/MassTransit-AzureServiceBus/README.md

  * Sub-Pub over message types
  * `GetEndpoint(...).Send<T>(this ..., T msg)`.
 [Done]

-# Technical notes

-Using the MS service bus: harder than expected.
-Orchestrations of Tasks is what we've done as an API wrapper over the MS API.

 ## How will routing work?

 This section deals with how to handle routing.